Framework Implementation for NIST CSF 2.0 Compliance

 Recover

-Organizations face challenges in effectively restoring assets and operations affected by a cybersecurity incident.
-The Recover function requires executing incident recovery plans, selecting and performing recovery actions, verifying the integrity of backups and restored assets, considering mission-critical functions and cybersecurity risk management in establishing post-incident operational norms, and coordinating restoration activities with internal and external parties.
-Organizations need to verify backup integrity, restoring systems and services, confirming normal operating status, declaring the end of incident recovery, completing incident-related documentation, and communicating recovery progress and public updates using approved methods and messaging.
+The Recover function requires executing incident response plans, verifying the integrity of backups and restored assets, and coordinating restoration activities with internal and external parties.
+Organizations need to verify backup integrity, restoring systems and services, confirming normal operating status, completing incident-related documentation, and communicating recovery progress and public updates using approved methods and messaging.

 Kiteworks Enhances Data Protection and Risk Management in Compliance With NIST CSF 2.0